DJChaos42/iSV-Player-Statues/README.md

 **Q9:** Can you add me to the pack?

 **A9:** Outside of a few exceptions, only members of the iSV server will be added to the pack.
-If you are already a member of the server, you can make a request in the _iSV Statue Resource Pack Project_ channel of the iSV Discord to be added to the pack.
+If you are already a member of the server, you can fill out the [Statue Application Form](https://forms.gle/nZpefRkMzJ3SDh2u5) to have a statue added to the resource pack.